Staggering Amount Of Food an Average Person Eats In a Year (It Is a Lot!)

 Because supposedly we are what we eat…

-Food seems to constitute our very being – it affects our health, serves up our sensory delights, and makes us human – what other mammal fusses over food in the same way as the human?
+Food seems to constitute our very being – it affects our health, serves up our sensory delights, and makes us human – what other mammal fusses over food in the same way as humans?

 As humans, we intensively manage our sustenance sources and shape them to feed our needs and desires, which ultimately affect the environment on a global scale.